What to Do if Your Water Heater Is Leaking

 Shut Off the Water Heater and the Water Supply

 To begin our hot water tank repair, you need to first shut off the water heater and the water supply.
 You will need to do this differently depending on whether you have a gas heater or an electric heater.
-Refer to your water heater’s instruction manual.
+Refer to your water heater’s instruction manual for specific guidance on safely turning off the power or gas supply.
+For electric heaters, switch off the corresponding circuit breaker, and for gas heaters, turn off the gas valve to ensure complete shutdown.

 Once the water heater is shut off safely, you should drain the water from the tank.
-If the leak is coming from the water shut-off valve on the tank you may need to shut of the water main to the house.
+To do this, attach a garden hose to the drain valve located at the bottom of the tank and direct the other end to a suitable drainage area, such as a floor drain or outside.
+Open the drain valve and allow the water to flow out completely, which may take several minutes.
+If the leak is coming from the water shut-off valve on the tank, you may need to shut off the water main to the house to stop the flow of water entirely.

 Address the Issue

 Now comes the tricky part.
-Understanding where the leak is coming from is the first part but you will also need to understand why it is leaking from the tank.
+Understanding where the leak is coming from is the first part, but you will also need to understand why it is leaking from the tank.
 It could be that a seal has worn or cracked or that the tank itself is corroded beyond repair.
 Below are some of the ways a tank can begin leaking.
+Additionally, factors such as excessive water pressure, faulty installation, or aging components can contribute to leaks.
+Identifying the exact cause is crucial for determining whether a repair is feasible or if a complete replacement is necessary.

 Why Is Your Hot Water Heater Leaking?